AliHamz10/Machine-Learning-Lab-COMP-240L/Assignments/Assignment 01 (Zarmeena Jawad)/Assignment01_Report.md

 ## 8. Conclusion

-This study successfully demonstrates the feasibility of automated customer churn prediction using machine learning techniques.
-The Random Forest classifier achieved 80.2% accuracy, providing a solid foundation for business implementation.
-The analysis reveals that contract type, tenure, and monthly charges are the most important predictors of customer churn.
+This study successfully demonstrates the feasibility of automated income prediction using machine learning techniques.
+The Gradient Boosting classifier achieved 87.0% accuracy, providing a solid foundation for business implementation.
+The analysis reveals that relationship status, capital gains, and education level are the most important predictors of income levels.

-The business implications are significant, offering telecom companies the opportunity to proactively manage customer retention, optimize pricing strategies, and improve customer relationship management.
-The developed models provide actionable insights that can drive data-driven decision making and enhance operational efficiency in the telecommunications industry.
+The business implications are significant, offering financial institutions the opportunity to improve credit assessment, optimize loan approval processes, and enhance financial planning services.
+The developed models provide actionable insights that can drive data-driven decision making and enhance operational efficiency in the financial services industry.

 The study fulfills all assignment requirements by demonstrating comprehensive data analysis, multiple algorithm implementation, thorough model evaluation, and meaningful business insights.
-The results provide a strong foundation for practical implementation in customer relationship management and retention strategies.
+The results provide a strong foundation for practical implementation in financial services and credit assessment systems.

 ## References

-[1] IBM, "Telco Customer Churn Dataset," IBM Developer, 2020.
+[1] UCI Machine Learning Repository, "Adult Income Dataset," University of California, Irvine, 1996.
 [Online].
-Available: https://github.com/IBM/telco-customer-churn-on-icp4d
+Available: https://archive.ics.uci.edu/ml/datasets/adult

 [2] L. Breiman, "Random forests," _Machine Learning_, vol. 45, no. 1, pp. 5-32, 2001.